mickymacirl/CI-P2-Fruit/README.md

 ## Forking Forking the Repository

-Forking creates a copy of the repository in order to view and/or make changes without affecting the original.
+Forking creates a copy of the repository to view and/or make changes without affecting the original.

 Below are the steps required:

 1. In GitHub, access the specific GitHub Repository - *[Match 2 Fruit Game](https://github.com/mickymacirl/CI-P2-Fruit)*
 2. Towards the top right of the repository page, underneath the user icon you will find and click the "Fork" Button.
-3. You will have successfully created a copy of the original repository within the logged in GitHub account.
+3. You will have successfully created a copy of the original repository within the logged-in GitHub account.

 ## Clone the 'CI-P2 Fruit Game' GitHub Code Repository locally

-1. Go to the page of the repository that you want to clone, CI-P2 GitHub site: *[here](https://mickymacirl.github.io/CI-P2-Fruit/)*
+1. Go to the page of the repository that you want to clone, the **CI-P2 GitHub** site: *[here](https://mickymacirl.github.io/CI-P2-Fruit/)*
-2. Click on “Code” menu and copy the URL.
+2. Click on the **“Code”** menu and copy the URL.
 3. Use the git clone command along with the copied URL.
 4. git clone <https://github.com/USERNAME/REPOSITORY>